miku/go4x4/01-Intro.md

 > A package in Go is simply a directory/folder with one or more .go files inside
 > of it. -- [https://rakyll.org/style-packages/](https://rakyll.org/style-packages/)

+The spec says, that implementations may require for all files of a package to live in the same directory:

+> A set of files sharing the same PackageName form the implementation of a package.
+An implementation may require that all source files for a package inhabit the same directory.

 ## Import resolution